-With a surface area of 2 345 410 square kilometers and a population of approximately 89 million (of which nearly 70% live in rural areas), the Democratic Republic of the Congo (DRC) is endowed with about 135 million hectares of agricultural land, that is neither forest nor montane land, and which represent about 34% of the national territory.
+With a surface area of 2,345,410 square kilometers and a population of approximately 89 million (of which nearly 70% live in rural areas), the Democratic Republic of the Congo (DRC) is endowed with about 135 million hectares of agricultural land, that is neither forest nor mountain and which represents about 34% of the national territory.
 Of this, only 10% is developed.
-Despite the fact that the law vests the management of land in the state (the government), both urban and rural land, a large portion of these lands continue to be governed by customary law and practices through which traditional chiefs claim a historical and social right to management.
+Despite the fact that the law has vested both urban and rural land management in the state, a large proportion of these lands continue to be governed by customary law and practices through which traditional chiefs claim a cultural right to management.

-These practices bring out the weak capacity of land departments of the government including:
+These practices have exposed the weak capacity of government land administration characterized by:

-- Lack of an adequate system of land information management and maintenance of records.
+- Lack of an adequate land information management system and record keeping,

-- Lack of a harmonization/cooperation of the institutional framework.
+- Lack of a harmonization in the institutional framework.

-UN-Habitat with the technical support of GLTN has been operating in the DRC since 1998.
-During this period, a wide range of projects and programs with real impact on the lives of the populations have been developed:
+UN-Habitat/ GLTN has been operating in the DRC since 1998.
+During this period, several initiatives that impacted the lives of the population have been implemented by various partners:

 - The National Survey on Housing and Socio-economic Profile of households in urban areas/ RDC 1999 survey, with funding from the UNDP;

 - The study of the National Action Plan for Housing along with a priority investment program, approved by the Government of the DRC in 2002, with funding from the UNDP;